Should You Teach Your Baby or Toddler How to Read?

 My older child watched about 25 minutes of TV a day to assist in learning to read.
-Her TV viewing as a 6 year old is often no more than 30 minutes a day.
-When she has nothing to do, she picks up a book.
-She has advanced reading skills, so she easily read more interesting books aimed at 9 to 10 year olds.
-Right now, she is very into the American Girl series (for ages 9+) and the Little House on the Prairie series.
+Her TV viewing as a 6-year-old was often no more than 30 minutes a day.
+When she had nothing to do, she picked up a book.
+She had advanced reading skills, so she could read more chapter books aimed at older elementary-age kids, such as the American Girl series (for ages 9+) and the Little House on the Prairie series.

 3. Preschoolers Can Read By Themselves

 Most parents are busy and often can't spend much time reading to their kids.
-I am a work-at-home parent.
-I spend 20 to 45 minutes a day reading to each of my kids.
-Since they both can read so well, they can spend time reading to themselves.
-My 6 year old regularly reads for 3 to 4 hours a day.
-My 3 year old will often spend 15 to 20 minutes reading books to herself.
-They aren't limited in their reading by how much time I can dedicate.
+I spent twenty to 45 minutes a day reading to each of my kids when they were preschoolers.
+Since they could read so well, they were able to spend time reading by themselves.
+Preschoolers and kindergartners who can read aren't limited in their reading by how much time a parent or other caregiver can dedicate.